 OVERALL DESIGN: They sit flat, and there are two benefits.
 (1) The load doesn't tilt or tend to spill out.
 Even if you don't use the security of the inner tongue-flap or buckle down the outer flap, the raised lower lip of the lower jaw + a flat bottom holds your stuff in there; (2) You get more usable room directly above the tire.
 This is best explained with a diagram, which we don't have right now.

 DETAILS: Simple, usable, with sufficient convenience for anybody.
-The removable Kangaroo pocket is good for wallet, keys, phone, and whatever else you might want to take with you into the store while your bike is outside.
-The side pockets are slim but hold surprisingly bulky loads because they distend as they need to.
+Two D-Rings allow for attachment of our removable Kangaroo Pouch pocket — good for wallet, keys, phone, and whatever else you might want to take with you into the store while your bike is outside.

 Especially notice the bottom outer, sometimes in a contrasting color.
 The extra layer of fabric repels water and abraision from an uncovered tire.
 A fender or rack makes it unnecessary, but it's there just in case.
 The two webbing loops make it easy to snug the sack to a rack as a way to foil a thief with plans for a quick get-away; and reduce bag-sway (which is a theoretical issue more than a real problem, but saddlebag newbies tend to fear it, and so...we say don't).